tfsumon/byteboltsec-hugo-test/content/english/blog/equifax-data-breach.md

 date: "2023-06-25"
 title: "Equifax Data Breach Case Study: Causes, Who Was Affected, and Settlement"
 image: "images/blog/equifax-case-study.png"
-description: "Learn everything about the Equifax data bread.
+description: "Learn everything about the Equifax data breach.
 Discover what happened, who was affected, settlement claims and more."
 author: "Breachsense"
 h1: "Equifax Data Breach Explained: A Case Study"
 intro1: "In 2017, Equifax suffered a massive data breach, often considered one of the most significant and devastating cybersecurity incidents in history."